 Mr. Eaton’s landscapes capture poetically harmonious moments in the natural world.
 Through years of trial and experimentation he continues to discover fresh ideas, compositions and a variety of techniques all with the intention of creating visually appealing works to inspire a distinct emotional connection with his viewers.

 Most of his work is executed on archival linen or other durable substrates using a combination of colorfast acrylics and modified oils, therefore created to resist damage by sunlight and other environmental conditions for many lifetimes.

-Mr. Eaton holds a Bachelor of Fine Arts degree from the University of Vermont.
-He spent a full year under the instruction of Richard Whitney who at the time was the youngest member of the Boston Guild of Professional Portrait and Landscape Painters.
-Subsequently, he spent two years studying painting techniques at the National School of Decorative Art in Nice, France.
+He holds a Bachelor’s Degree in Fine Arts from the University of Vermont after studying for a full year one-on- one with Mr. Richard Whitney, who at the time was the youngest member of the Boston Guild of Professional Portrait and Landscape Painters.
+Subsequently, Mr. Eaton spent two years studying painting techniques at the National School of Decorative Arts in Nice, France.

 Professionally, he has taught painting and finishing disciplines to trade groups across the country involved in the paint contracting business as a specialty painter.
 Currently, he maintains a commercial studio in Stamford, Connecticut where he teaches privately while continuing to develop his own unique style of painting.